voxpupuli/puppet-network/README.md

 how to install them.
 The documentation for the parameters exposed can be found [here](https://github.com/voxpupuli/puppet-network/blob/master/manifests/init.pp).

+Bonding on Debian requires the package [ifenslave](https://packages.debian.org/search?suite=all&section=all&arch=any&searchon=names&keywords=ifenslave), which is installed automatically when a bond is defined.
+This package was renamed in Debian 9, and therefore bonding does not work on Debian versions prior to 9.

 Note: you may also need to update your master's plugins (run on your puppet master):

     puppet agent -t --noop